-The IOM recommended more research aimed at improving the prediction and prevention of preterm labor.
 According to Richard E. Behrman, chair of the IOM panel that wrote the report, "Despite great strides in improving the survival of infants born preterm, little is known about how preterm births can be prevented.
 Any significant gains to be made in the study of preterm birth will be in the area of prevention."

 - "Women who deliver prematurely have increased pools of [omega-6 fatty acids] and decreased [omega-3 fatty acids] …Several human pregnancy supplementation trials with [omega-3 fatty acids] have shown a significant reduction in the incidence of premature deliver and increased birth weight associated with increased gestational duration.”